 VERIFIED BY Taste of Home Test Kitchen

 - 1 package (10 ounces) fresh spinach, torn

 - 1 teaspoon fennel seed, crushed

 - In a large skillet, saute onions in oil and butter until golden brown.
 Remove to paper towels to drain.
 In the same skillet, cook bacon over medium heat until crisp; remove to paper towels to drain.

 - In the drippings, cook pork over medium heat until no longer pink.
 Add spinach and garlic; cook and stir for 6 minutes or until heated through.
 Drain thoroughly.
-Stir in the lemon peel, fennel seed, salt, pepper, 1/3 cup Swiss cheese and bacon.
+Stir in the lemon zest, fennel seed, salt, pepper, 1/3 cup Swiss cheese and bacon.

 - Place half of the onions in a greased 1-qt. baking dish; top with pork mixture and remaining onions (dish will be full).
 Sprinkle with Parmesan cheese and remaining Swiss cheese.
 Bake, uncovered, at 350° for 25-30 minutes or until pork is tender and cheese is melted.
 Yield: 4-6 servings.

 Originally published as Au Gratin Spinach 'n' Pork in Casserole Cookbook 2001, p88